gamunu/vscode-yarn/README.md

 ![touch bar support](images/touchbar.png)

+### Yarn Sidebar

+The extension provides a dedicated sidebar in VS Code's activity bar to easily manage yarn commands, packages, and npm registries:

+- **Search Packages**: Quickly search for npm packages to install directly from the sidebar
+- **Installed Packages**: View and manage packages installed in your project
+- **Manage Registries**: View, add, or remove custom npm registries

+To access the sidebar, click on the Yarn icon in the VS Code activity bar.

+#### Package Management in Sidebar

+The sidebar offers a new way to manage your packages:

+- **Search Results**: When you search for packages, results appear directly in the sidebar
+- **Install Actions**: For non-installed packages, you can install them as regular or dev dependencies with one click
+- **Uninstall**: For installed packages, easily uninstall them with a single click
+- **Dependencies View**: Browse your project's dependencies and dev dependencies separately

 ### Run last executed script

 You can also run the last executed script by typing `yarn run last...`.